igornieb/maze/README.md

   This python script solves mazes - finds and marks shortest path from start to end of a maze using A* (A star) algorithm.
   I tested it for mazes up to size of 150x150.
 For mazes bigger than 100x100 it takes considerable amount of time to execute.
 I didn’t use any maze library because I wanted to try to implement everything on my own.
 # How to use it
   You can either chose to solve maze created by yourself - from .txt file or solve randomly generated maze which program generates.
-There is a baisc menu in which you can choose your preferences.
+There is a baisc menu in which you can choose your preferences. \n
   Menu:
     ###########[MAZE SOLVER]###########
     1. Solve maze loaded from from file